HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

-According to the <a hreflang="en" href="./media#format-adoption">Media</a> chapter, the JPG format makes up about 40% of all images loaded on mobile pages.
+According to the [Media](./media#format-adoption) chapter, the JPG format makes up about 40% of all images loaded on mobile pages.
 However, JPG makes up 67% of all LCP images on mobile, which is 2.5x more common than PNG at 26%.
 These results may hint at a tendency for pages to use photographic-quality images as their LCP resource rather than digital artwork, as photographs tend to compress better as JPG compared to PNG, but this is just speculation.

 4% of pages with image-based LCP use WebP.
 This is good news for image efficiency, however less than 1% are using AVIF.
 While AVIF may compress even better than WebP, it's not supported in all modern browsers, which explains its low adoption.
 On the other hand, WebP _is_ supported in all modern browsers, so its low adoption represents a major opportunity to optimize LCP images and their performance.